Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Joybird sleeper sofa vs alternatives

-Why choose these models
+Why these models stand out

-• Multiple footprints, including true compact twins
+• Multiple footprints, including two genuinely compact twin options

 Alternatives to consider